 The developers hope Libra will enable users to send money to almost anyone with a smartphone – as easily and instantly as they send a text message with little or no remittance costs.
 In time they will offer additional services for people and businesses such as paying bills, buying a cup of coffee through QR code or paying fares without requiring a transit card.

 Roughly 1.7 billion people around the world are excluded from the financial system, mostly in developing countries.
 1 billion of them own a smartphone and 500 million have internet access.
-The developers hope to empower these people with access to financial transactions.
+Libra’s developers hope to empower these people with access to financial transactions.

 Minimal transaction fees